 During development of the Test & Evaluation Master Plan (TEMP), the COE works with acquisition program managers and the program's Chief Developmental Tester to improve test effectiveness and ensure efficient use of scarce resources.
 Utilizing a combination of rigorous scientific methods and lessons learned, the COE determines where test designs can be improved and efficiencies gained, and then applies this knowledge to the program's T&E strategy development.

-In order to achieve more defensible test results, the STAT T& E Center initially partnered with twenty major acquisition programs.
+In order to achieve more defensible test results, the STAT Center initially partnered with 20 major acquisition programs.
 This partnership has grown to support of 40 major acquisition programs since 2012.
 As a condition for effective partnering, these programs are early enough in their test strategy planning to allow the implementation of STAT to allow the better informing of the program leadership.
 The use of STAT does not ensure the success of a program, but rather allows programs to make better use of available test resources, allows for an understanding of information that can be obtained within the current test budget, and allows the understanding of the impact if more or less test resources were available.
 The use of STAT information provides the program leadership a better understanding to manage risk by ensuring effective testing highlights the current technological maturity, suitability, and operational effectiveness of the program.

 In addition to directly supporting the 59+ acquisition programs, the Center also provides the development of case studies collects, develops, and promotes best practices and supports work force development through input to course development on scientific and statistical approaches within T&E planning, execution and assessment.